coredao-org/CoreDAO-Docs/docs/FAQs/btc-staking-faqs.md

 ### 11\.
 What are the important considerations for Locking Periods before staking your assets?

 * **Time Lock Expiration: **When you lock your Bitcoin for staking, it's inaccessible until the staking period concludes.
 * **Choosing wisely:** You should select your locking period thoughtfully, considering your investment objectives and risk tolerance.
 Starting with shorter locking periods can help you become familiar with the process before committing to longer durations.
-The minimum lock period is **10 days**.
 * **Staked Amount Verification:** Due to some technical complexities, it is possible that your staked asset is not visible in your wallet when checked through CLI.
 However, you can easily verify that you have complete ownership of your staked assets from the [Core's Official Staking Website](https://stake.coredao.org/).
 Also, delays from block time, the number of block confirmation requirements, and network congestion on the Bitcoin network might lead to delays in the confirmation of your transactions, making your assets not visible in your wallets.

 ### 12\.
 Why is my staked asset not visible in my wallet?